msramalho/feup-mfes-summary/README.md

 }
 pred Inv1 {// A component requires at least one part
     all c : Component | some c.parts
+    // or
+    Component = parts.Product
 }
 pred Inv2 {// A component cannot be a part of itself
     all c : Component | c not in c.^parts
+    // or
+    no iden & ^parts
 }
 pred Inv3 {// The position where a component is assembled must have at least one robot
     Component.position in Robot.position